Cleaning Business Licence

 Background

-1. Why did NEA introduce a licensing regime for the cleaning industry?
+1. Why did NEA introduce a licensing scheme for the cleaning industry?

-The cleaning business licensing regime was introduced to impose higher standards of employment across the cleaning industry and lead to more professional and reliable services.
+The cleaning business licensing scheme was introduced in September 2014 to impose higher standards of employment across the cleaning industry and lead to more professional and reliable services.
+From 1 January 2024, the enhanced scheme introduces new requirements for cleaning businesses to grow capabilities and improve workplace safety for their cleaning workforce.

-By 1 September 2015, all licensed cleaning businesses were required to pay progressive wages to all their resident cleaners (full-time, part-time, and casual inclusive).
-Licensees found not to be in compliance would be subjected to penalties, which may include suspension or revocation of the licence.
+From 1 September 2015, all licensed cleaning businesses are required to pay progressive wages to all their resident cleaners (full-time, part-time, and casual inclusive).
+Non-compliant licensees will be subjected to penalties, which may include suspension or revocation of the licence.

 Please note that the Progressive Wage Model (PWM) schedules are revised periodically.
-The government accepted the recommendation of the Tripartite Cluster for Cleaners (TCC) on the PWM wage points to be revised each year from 2017 to 2022.
+The government accepted the recommendation of the Tripartite Cluster for Cleaners (TCC) on the PWM wage points to be revised every July each year until 2029.
 A PWM Bonus is also required to be paid to eligible resident cleaners from 2020.
 For more information on the PWM, please refer to MOM’s website or the Order by the Commissioner for Labour.

 Scope of Licensing